kapil733/masai-food/README.md

 ### **Challenges Faced**
 There are several limitations and challenges that arised during the project.
 Some potential challenges include:

-Learning web scraping with different tools was challenging due to the diversity of tools, evolving website structures, anti-scraping measures, and the need for data cleaning and preprocessing.
+(1) Learning web scraping with different tools was challenging due to the diversity of tools, evolving website structures, anti-scraping measures, and the need for data cleaning and
+    preprocessing.

-Dynamic page scrolling posed an additional challenge during the data scraping process, requiring specific techniques and tools to effectively capture and extract the desired information from web pages that load content dynamically as the user scrolls.
+(2) Dynamic page scrolling posed an additional challenge during the data scraping process, requiring specific techniques and tools to effectively capture and extract the desired
+    information from web pages that load content dynamically as the user scrolls.

-Data quality and consistency were compromised in the scraped data from Zomato, with errors, missing values, and inconsistencies present, thereby impacting the integrity of the raw dataset.
+(3) Data quality and consistency were compromised in the scraped data from Zomato, with errors, missing values, and inconsistencies present, thereby impacting the integrity of the raw

-conclusion
+    dataset.

+### **Conclusion**